 Mineral salts, like vitamins, don’t have calories.
 However, this doesn’t mean you don’t need to watch how much of them you take in.
 On the contrary, you need to regulate their portions.

-Sodium helps to keep the liquids in your body balanced, both inside and outside of your cells, according to a study in Advances in Nutrition.
-It helps transmit and generate nervous impulses and the correct response in muscular stimulus.
+Sodium helps to keep the liquids in your body balanced, a study in Advances in Nutrition

 This mineral salt exercises diverse functions in the human body.
 According to the journal Nutrients, it forms part of your bones and teeth and keeps them healthy.
 Additionally, its presence is very important to properly clot your blood.

 - Not taking in enough calcium can make your hair and nails fragile, as well as cause memory loss and an increased risk of osteoporosis.

 - Irregular heartbeat.